 Lou enjoys playing his guitar on the back porch of his Kickapoo River Valley Homestead or listening to music on the record player.
 Since he was young he has admired old blues musicians such as Blind Willie McTell, Son House, Mississippi Fred McDowell, Lead Belly, Charley Patton, Robert Johnson, Mississippi John Hurt, Blind Lemon Jefferson and Jimi Hendrix.

-In addition to living in the Chicago-area and Viroqua, Wisconsin he also lives in Madison, WI with his Wife, Stacey Roou and his stepdaughter.
+In addition to living in the Chicago-area and Viroqua, Wisconsin he also lives in Madison, WI with his Wife, Stacey Roou and his stepdaughters.
 Lou has no problem splitting his time between three areas – after all they are not that far apart and it gives him a balance of city and country life.
 Lou’s heart is on the road and he loves the ability to spend his time in different areas.